CryoByte33/steam-deck-swap-resizer/README.md

 A simple script to help users resize the swap file on their Steam Decks.

 ## Usage
-Any method **REQUIRES** a password set on the Steam Deck.
+This **REQUIRES** a password set on the Steam Deck.
 That can be done with the `passwd` command.

 ### Direct / Simple
-This method is one command, but you have to trust the source.
-I recommend reading the script if you don't trust it.
+Download InstallSwapResizer.desktop from this repository with [this link](https://raw.githubusercontent.com/CryoByte33/steam-deck-swap-resizer/main/InstallSwapResizer.desktop) on your Steam Deck, then run it.
+(Right click and save file)

-`wget https://raw.githubusercontent.com/CryoByte33/steam-deck-swap-resizer/main/swap_resizer.sh; chmod +x swap_resizer.sh; sudo ./swap_resizer.sh`
+This will install a script and create a few desktop icons for the swap resizer tool.

 ### Local Storage
 This method lets you download the script locally to have on hand.
 You can also modify it if you'd like, but